Kevin Harvick: 2013: Final season at RCR

 In 2013 at Daytona, Harvick dodged a practice wreck in the last session of practice, and the same in the Sprint Unlimited.
 Later, he would go on and tie Tony Stewart's and Dale Jarrett's record for wins in the Clash/Shootout/Unlimited.
 He also won his Budweiser Duel.
 He was caught up in a crash on lap 35 of the Daytona 500 and finished 41st.
 Harvick won his first race of the season at the 2013 Toyota Owners 400, which ended Kyle Busch's four-year winning streak in the spring Richmond race.
-At the Coca-Cola 600, Harvick took the lead on the last cycle of pit stops and held off Kasey Kahne to win his 2nd 600.
+At the Coca-Cola 600, Harvick took the lead on the last cycle of pit stops and held off Kasey Kahne to win his second 600.
 Harvick won his first pole position since September 2006 in qualifying for the 2013 Hollywood Casino 400.
 He dominated the race, leading 138 laps, and survived a wreck-filled event to take his third win of the season.
 Harvick won his fourth race of the year at the Phoenix race, taking the lead at the white flag when Carl Edwards ran out of gas.
-His tenure at RCR came to an end the following week at Homestead-Miami with a 10th-place finish.
-Harvick finished the season third in points again, with four wins, nine Top 5s, 21 Top 10 finishes, and one pole position.
+His tenure at RCR came to an end the following week at Homestead-Miami with a tenth-place finish.
+Harvick finished the season third in points again, with four wins, nine top-fives, 21 top-ten finishes, and one pole position.